chandrakanthrck/CustomQueueSystem/README.md

 ## Acknowledgements

-- Spring Boot for the framework.
+- Thanks to Spring Boot for providing a robust framework.
-- Custom implementations for learning and experimentation.
+- This project was developed for educational and experimental purposes.